Horní Bříza: World War II

 During World War II, some death trains taking Jews, outspoken people, gypsies, intellectuals, communists and Russian prisoners travelled through Horní Bříza.
 It was on the route to Mauthausen concentration camp, further south on the Danube River.
 On 21 April 1945, a death train stopped here as the line was blocked.
-The station master Antonín Pavlíček intervened and organized the townspeople to cook food and bread for the about 1,000 women being taken to Mauthausen.
+The station master Antonín Pavlíček intervened and organised the townspeople to cook food and bread for the about 1,000 women being taken to Mauthausen.
 He asked the SS to leave the people there so the town could care for them, but they refused.